 Should I take my child to a pediatric dentist?

 Official recommendation.
 The American Academy of Pediatric Dentistry recommends that your child see a pediatric dentist as soon as the first tooth appears or before the age of one (whichever comes first).

 For these and many other reasons, pediatric dentistry can often be more expensive than general dentistry.
 But these increased costs reflect the additional training, specialized equipment, and experience that pediatric dentists have.

 At what age does a child stop seeing a pediatric dentist?

 Unlike general or “family” dentists, pediatric dentists rarely treat adult patients.
-They will see children from the age of birth to adulthood.
-Your children will likely stop seeing a pediatric dentist between the ages of 18 and 22.
+They will watch children from birth to early adulthood.
+Your children will likely stop going to a pediatric dentist between the ages of 18 and 22.

 Do Pediatric Dentists make more than general dentists?

 Pediatric dentists get a nice bonus compared to general dentists.
 According to ZipRecruiter, the average dentist makes $ 162,000 a year.
 The same source shows that the average child dentist makes $ 246,000.
 This is a 50% profit on an already good salary.